Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Background and Sub- Processes

-Before formally defining the sub-$\psi$ condition, we must briefly discuss the properties of the heretofore vaguely defined function $\psi$. $\psi$ will be a cumulant generating function-like (or CGF-like) function, which roughly means it behaves like the CGF of some random variable.
-More explicitly, by a CGF-like function, we mean a twice continuously-differentiable function $\psi : [0, \lambda_{\max}) \rightarrow \R_{\geq 0}$ satisfying (a) $\psi$ is strictly convex, (b) $\psi(0) = \psi'(0) = 0$, and (c) $\psi''(0) > 0$.
 Notable examples of CGF-like functions include $\psi_N(\lambda) := \frac{\lambda^2}{2}$, the CGF of a standard normal random variable; the CGF of a (centered) exponential random variable; $\psi_{P, c}(\lambda) := \frac{e^{c\lambda} - c\lambda - 1}{c^2}$, the CGF of a centered Poisson random variable; and a bound on the CGF of a centered Gamma random variable.
 Note that, in particular, $\psi_{G, 0} = \psi_N$.
+In general, the parameter $c$ used above helps capture the heaviness of the tails --- the larger $c$ is the heavier the tails of the observations are.
+We will leverage the aforementioned four CGFs in the sequel, providing explicit examples.
+We provide a plotted comparison amongst them in Figure~\ref{fig:psi_compare}.
 Basic theory regarding CGF-like functions is discussed in detail in Appendix~\ref{app:cgf}.
 While we will use many nontrivial properties of CGF-like functions freely hereinafter, we will always make the proper forward reference to Appendix~\ref{app:cgf}.

 We now present the sub-$\psi$ condition for scalar processes, and later for vector processes.
 First introduced in \citet{howard2020time}, the sub-$\psi$ condition very heuristically states that, for each $t \geq 0$, the cumulant generating function for $S_t$ is dominated by $V_t\cdot\psi$, where $\psi$ is some CGF-like function per the above definition.
 More precisely, the sub-$\psi$ condition for scalar-valued processes is as follows.